Taharah Ritual Details

-The details of each step of the taharah ritual are summarized here.
-If more in-depth understanding is desired, students should read about taharah liturgy and then read one or both of the following taharah manuals:
+This page is about the ritual of taharah.
+For an overview of taharah and shmirah click here.
+The details of each step of the taharah ritual are summarized below, however, if more in-depth understanding is desired, students should read about taharah liturgy and then read one or both of the following taharah manuals:

 - Chesed Shel Emet, The Truest Act of Kindness, 3rd Edition, by Rabbi Stuart Kelman and Dan Fendel (This manual explains the ideas behind the liturgy in detail.)

 - To Midwife A Soul, Guidelines for Performing Taharah, 5th Edition, by Richard A. Light (This manual includes chanting and is specifically organized for ease of use in the taharah room.)

 Here is a summary overview of taharah procedures organized into the following five main steps: